 1. Gather the documents needed for your application

 You will need to provide the following documents with your visa application.
 Make sure that you are also using the IISA Document Guidelines for Tier 4 applications to help you to make sure all your documents meet UKVI requirements.

 This will be sent to you or your Agent by email.
 You will need the unique CAS number on the CAS to include in your online application form.

 You must be able to prove that you have enough money to pay your tuition fees and living costs during your studies.
 The amount you will need is dependant on the length of your course and the cost of your fees as per the guidelines below:

-o proof must be in the form of original bank statements or a bank letter covering 28 days.
-These must be on official bank paper with the bank logo, and letters must be stamped
+- proof must be in the form of original bank statements or a bank letter covering 28 days.
+These must show the bank logo, and letters must be stamped by the bank

-o statements should begin no more than one month before the date of your application
+- statements should be no more than one month old on the date of application

 Make sure you also read the University information on Minimising risk of visa refusal-funding and finance

-o A list of all UKVI fees can be found on the Gov.UK website Currently a standard overseas application costs £335
+- A list of all UKVI fees can be found on the Gov.UK website Currently a standard overseas application costs £348

 - confirmation from the translator or translation company that it is an accurate translation of the original document.
 E.g. “I can confirm that this is a true and accurate translation of the original document”